-Rainbow Board intends, through this Multi-year Accessibility Plan for the period 2012-2017, to take action to address barriers to accessibility related to the Standards areas of current Regulations.
-This is in addition to ongoing work the Board is undertaking with regard to identification and removal of barriers in the Board's physical environment.
+Rainbow Board intends, through this Multi-year Accessibility Plan for the period 2023-2027, to take action to address barriers to accessibility related to the Standards areas of current Regulations.
+This is in addition to ongoing training and ongoing work the Board is undertaking with regard to identification and removal of barriers in the Board's physical environment.